enimri/ivao-flight-monitor-discord-bot/README.md

    - Open the `bot.js` file in a text editor.
    - Replace `TOKEN = YOUR_DISCORD_TOKEN;` with  TOKEN = 'your-discord-bot-token';`.
    - Replace `CHANNEL_ID = '1270049435652722741';` with your actual Discord channel ID.
+   - Replace  `MONITORED_AIRPORTS = ['OJAI', 'OJAM', 'OSDI', 'ORBI']; with Desire airport you want to monitor

 ### Step 5: Set Up a Process Manager